Quentin Grimes

 Path to Basketball

-Grimes was highly recruited during his high school career, receiving offers from several prestigious programs.
-On November 15, 2017, he committed to play college basketball at the University of Kansas, choosing the Jayhawks over offers from Kentucky, Marquette, Texas, and several others.
 In his first college game, Grimes scored 21 points and made six three-pointers against Michigan State.
-As a freshman at Kansas, he averaged 8.4 points, 2.5 rebounds, and 2.0 assists per game.
-After the season, he declared for the 2019 NBA draft but withdrew before the deadline and decided to transfer to the University of Houston.
+As a freshman at Kansas, he averaged 8.4 points, 2.5 rebounds, and 2.0 assists per game, shooting 34 percent from the three-point line and 38.4 percent from the field.
+After the season, he declared for the 2019 NBA draft but later withdrew and decided to transfer to Houston.

 Quentin Grimes Career